brendancjz/brendancjz/README.md

 ### Hi there 👋 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=brendancjz)

-🔭 I’m currently studying in University of Manchester (Overseas Semester Exchange) and building up my [Personal Website](https://www.brendanchia.com/).
+🔭 I’m currently interning at Goldman Sachs as a Summer Analyst.

 📫 How to reach me: E-mail me at _brendancjz@gmail.com_!